The Ultimate Mattress Buying Guide: How to Choose a Mattress

 Coil Count

-Some innerspring or hybrid mattresses are two-sided and can be flipped, while others are one-sided and should only be rotated.
-In flippable models, comfort layers are placed on both sides of the coil system.
-In one-sided versions, the comfort layers are only on top.
+Some innerspring or hybrid mattresses are double-sided and can be flipped, while others can’t and should just be rotated.
+The coil systems in these mattresses are supported in different ways.
+In a two-sided, flip-able mattress, comfort layers are placed on both the top and bottom of the coil system.
+In a one-sided, no-flip mattress, the comfort layers are only on top of the base coil system.

 Foam Mattresses